manushiparajuli/NSBEHackathon/README.md

 # Spring boot chat application

-"As the world engages in conflict over divergent religious beliefs, we endeavor to illuminate the underlying essence that binds humanity together."
+(The concept can also be used as a study prep before a quiz/exam) "As the world engages in conflict over divergent religious beliefs, we endeavor to illuminate the underlying essence that binds humanity together."

-A prototype for a fundraising organization website with a chatbot embedded in it which
+A prototype for a fundraising organization website with a chatbot embedded in it.

 Input File: Texts from the scriptures